EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/gitlab_zenodo.md

 ---
-title: Obtaining a DOI for software hosted on GitLab
+title: Publishing software from GitLab to Zenodo
 search_exclude: true
 description: How to obtain a DOI via Zenodo for your code releases on GitLab
 contributors: ["Thomas Vuillaume"]